AnjanJ/AnjanJ/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=anjanj&label=Profile%20views&color=0e75b6&style=flat" alt="anjanj" /> </p>

 <p align="left"> <a href="https://twitter.com/anjanj987" target="blank"><img src="https://img.shields.io/twitter/follow/anjanj987?logo=twitter&style=for-the-badge" alt="anjanj987" /></a> </p>
 # 💫 About Me: 7+ years of experience in full stack development, I bring a wealth of technical expertise, a passion for innovation, and a strong commitment to delivering excellence in every project I undertake.
-I look forward to utilizing my skills and experience to contribute to the success of future endeavors and make a meaningful impact in the world of software engineering.<br>
+I look forward to utilizing my skills and experience to contribute to the success of future endeavors and make a meaningful impact in the world of software engineering.<br><br>
-🔭 I’m currently working on: Finding my next job.<br> 👯 I’m looking to collaborate on anything that piques my Interest.<br>🤝 I’m looking for help with: Landing a new role.<br>🌱 I’m currently learning: Elixir & Pheonix<br>
+🔭 I’m currently working on <i>Finding my next job.</i><br> 👯 I’m looking to collaborate on <i>anything that piques my Interest.</i><br>🤝 I’m looking for help with:<i> Landing a new role.</i><br>🌱 I’m currently learning: <i>Elixir & Pheonix.</i><br>

 ## 🌐 Socials: